SQream/sqream_docs/operational_guides/creating_or_cloning_a_storage_cluster.rst

 .. code-block:: console

    $ sqreamd -config config_file.json

+Note that using a configuration file is the recommended method.

-Using the command line parameters
+Using the Command Line Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use sqreamd's command line parameters to override the default storage cluster path: